 Who does not love a wonderful meal filled with spicy flavors!
 This Easy Skillet Texas Hash delivers all the Southwest comfort in one dish!
 So easy to change-up ingredients to appease your dietary needs!
 Can exchange ground turkey for sirloin!
-An easy meal prepped in less than 40 minutes! #foodbloggers4tx
+This spicy ground beef hash is loaded with peppers and rice and topped with melted Mexican cheese.
+Ready in less than 40 minutes! #foodbloggers4tx

 Back in the day, I was a flight attendant and my training was done in Texas!
 I quickly fell in love with the wonderful people and the awesome state of Texas.
 I have the best memories of wonderful work colleagues and a great job!
 Most of all, I discovered new foods!
 Yup, this New York girl learned a lot!
 The world of Tex-Mex opened up to me!
 I flipped for queso, quesadillas, and fajita!
 Then there was the most magnificent dish, Texas Hash!
 Oh yes, the first time I had this dish, I knew I would love it forever!
 Over the years, I have made this meal many times!
 Today, I bring you my Easy Skillet Texas Hash!

 Over the years I have made Texas Hash many times and it’s always a hit!
 Whether its Game Day, Pot Luck or family get together, this is super popular!
 I am always asked for the recipe.
 When I do freezer planning meals, this Easy Skillet Texas Hash recipe is always in the mix.
 Easy and affordable to prepare for my family.